dealhouse/u3_lesson_SQL_joins/README.md

 ## Setting Up Our Database

-Let's build out a todo database, starting with todos and users.
+Let's build out a library database, starting with books and authors.
 Note how id's are PRIMARY KEYs, and relationships are established when these ids are referenced by other tables.

 `seed.sql`